stroiman/obsidian-frontmatter-smith/README.md

   - E.g. if you want to have two choices to both trigger the same command, you have to duplicate the command right now.
 - Add support for adding tags
 - Allow forge to run automatically on file creation (? maybe the API feature makes this less necessary)
-- Allow folder specific forges, i.e. a forge is only relevant for notes in a specific folder.
+- Allow directory specific forges, i.e. a forge is only relevant for notes in a specific directory.
 - Handle error bad user input, or escape key more sensibly.
 I.e., if you press
   <kbd>esc</kbd> in a subcommand of a subcommand, do we abort everything, or just
   the innermost command.
 This should be configuratble